 She previously held senior roles at Executive/Managing Director level at Telstra, including as Chief of Product.
 Prior to this, Ms O’Grady was Commercial Director of Australian Consolidated Press, the publishing subsidiary of PBL and General Manager of Alcatel Australia.

 Until the creation of the Australian Digital Health Agency effective July 2016, she served as one of two independent directors of National Electronic Health Transition Authority (NEHTA) for six years.
-She has also previously served on the Council of Bond University, Boards of Screen Queensland and TAB Queensland and on the IT&T Board of Advisors to the New South Wales Treasurer.
+She has also previously served on the Council of Bond University, Council of Southern Cross University, Boards of Screen Queensland and TAB Queensland and on the IT&T Board of Advisors to the New South Wales Treasurer.
 She holds a Bachelor of Commerce (Hons) degree gained at the University of Queensland and is a Fellow of the Australian Institute of Company Directors.

 BCom.
 LLB.
 Lawyer.
 Prior to establishing her legal practice, Katherine was the in-house counsel for the Stockland Trust Group.